rebelsky/csc207c/_mps/blockchains.md

   : Create a `BlockChain` that possess a single block with empty source, target, and amount.
 Note that to create this block, the `prevHash` field should be set to an empty byte array.
 You will use the given `HashValidator` when generating a nonce.

 `Block mine(Transaction t)`
   : Mine a new candidate block to be added to the end of the chain.
 The returned `Block` should be valid to add onto this block chain.
-(That is, not only should the nonce be correct, but the transfer should be valid.)
+(That is, not only should the nonce be correct, but the hash code should be valid.)

 `int getSize()`
   : Return the size of the blockchain.
 Note that number of the blocks provides a convenient method for quickly determining the size of the chain.